Check out our list of the latest models for your 2021 singles ski holiday:

 Atomic’s Vantage 97 Ti

 With the Atomic Bentchetler and the Shift hugely popular over the last couple of seasons, Atomic is now rounding out the line with updates to its Backland series: Hard-charging skiers should look no further than the Vantage 97 Ti, a great all-mountain ski and good choice for advanced skiers who like to ski to mix up their terrain choice daily.
 It’s Prolite construction is quite unique.
 A super-skinny chassis built around titanium mesh offers an incredible amount of power and stability without weighing you down.
 Added reinforcements at strategic points along the ski provide you with extra confidence and stability when moving at high speed.
-This ski is ideal for all mountain skiers who want to be prepared for any condition on or off piste.
+This ski is ideal for all mountain skiers who want to be prepared and able to master any snow condition in style be in on or off piest.